 To break down the months of March, April and May, we received ~1,000 applications and conducted almost 800 hours of interviewing.

-First and foremost through teamwork, everyone in the team was involved in recruiting and most interviewing.
+First and foremost, through teamwork.
+Everyone in the team was involved in recruiting and interviewing.

 We modelled and bi-weekly reviewed the interview requirement to balance how people were tracking through the interview pipeline and the interviewing capacity of the team.
-You can only put into the funnel what the team has capacity to interview.
-There are many profiles of talent professionals (I am highly people focused) but working at this volume I have definitely learned the value of Excel models for forecasting!
+You can only put into the funnel what the team has the capacity to interview.
+There are many profiles of talented professionals (I am highly people-focused) but working at this volume I have definitely learned the value of Excel models for forecasting!

 Critical was then going a layer deeper, what were the skill sets of those in the funnel?
 We had to adapt quickly to how the cohort was forming to achieve a balance of builder (engineers) vs. non builder (domain expert/commercial).
 On peak days we were making six offers, without closely monitoring the acceptance rate, within a week we could massively skew to commercial over technical profiles.